-We are subject to various laws related to cyber security requirements, which are continuing to develop and evolve at a rapid pace.
+We are subject to various laws related to cybersecurity requirements, which are continuing to develop and evolve at a rapid pace.
 We may not be able to monitor and react to all legal developments in a timely manner.
 As legislation continues to develop and cyber incidents continue to evolve, we will likely be required to expend additional resources to continue to modify or enhance our protective measures, or to investigate and remediate any vulnerability to cyber incidents in order to comply with such laws.
 Likewise, our business involves the collection, use, and processing of personal data of our employees, contractors, suppliers, and service providers, and such collection, use and processing is subject to a changing landscape of data privacy laws, rules and regulations.
 These data privacy laws are not uniform and as the privacy legal landscape continues to develop, we will likely be required to expend significant resources to continue to modify or enhance our compliance measures to comply with such laws, rules and regulations.
-Any failure or perceived failure by us or our third-party service providers to comply with such data privacy laws, rules and regulations, or any security compromise that results in the unauthorized access, improper disclosure, or misappropriation of personal data or other customer data, could result in significant liabilities, negative publicity and reputational harm.
+Any failure or perceived failure by us or our third-party service providers to comply with such data privacy laws, rules and regulations, or any security compromise that results in the unauthorized access, improper disclosure, or misappropriation of personal data or other customer data, could result in significant liabilities, negative publicity or reputational harm.
 Our systems and insurance coverage for cyber incidents, including deliberate attacks, may not be sufficient to cover all of the losses we may experience as a result of such cyberattacks.
-These risks could have a material adverse effect on our business, financial condition, reputation, and results of operations.
+These risks could have a material adverse effect on our business, financial condition, reputation or results of operations.
+See "Item 1C.
+Cybersecurity" for additional information on our cybersecurity risk management, strategy and governance.